redwoudt/GameMap/README.md

 Testability is pretty good, as demonstrated by the TestSuite class, maybe an 8.

 Coding style and convention are good in terms of variable, function and class names.
 The use of const is also well utilized.
-The code does require more comments and should go through Doxygen testing before completing the code.
+The code does require more comments and should go through complete Doxygen commenting before completing the code.

 Hardening of the code has not been much of a focus yet and will only get a 5 now.